manikantag/temenos-SCALE2020/Lab 2 - Payments Experience/Module1-GetAllPaymentDetails.md

 **Generating an API Key**
 1. An API Key is required to work with API’s available in https://apidocs.temenos.com/

-2. API Key can be generated in the link https://basecamp.temenos.com/s/
+2. API Key can be generated in the link https://basecamp.temenos.com/s/ (with a valid business email address)

 3. Create a login in https://basecamp.temenos.com/s/